neoforged/Documentation/docs/resources/server/loottables/functions.md

 ### `minecraft:exploration_map`

 Transforms the result item stack into an exploration map if and only if it is a map.
+Requires the `minecraft:origin` loot parameter, no modification is performed if that parameter is absent.

 ```json5
 {